Recipe Overview

 Ingredients needed in separate containers.

-Next, you’ll want to mix up the filling.
-It’s important to have that ready before you make the muffin batter.
+Make the cream cheese filling.
+It’s important to have the filling ready before you make the muffin batter.
 Once you mix the batter, you want to get the muffins in the oven as soon as you can because the baking powder instantly reacts with the liquid and starts producing those little bubbles which make the muffins rise.

 Blend the softened cream cheese with a fourth cup sugar and a teaspoon of vanilla extract.
 The cream cheese mixture should be smooth and creamy.
 If it seems a bit lumpy, beat it with your electric mixer a minute.